Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 To unify switches added to Switch Manager, it makes sense to conform to a naming convention so the below dot points are some rules to go by

 * All characters should be lowercase
 * If a button has a initial press action (where it's always called before other actions) then this should be called **init**, this is useful for setting timers and other initiating actions
-* If mechanical button then the action should be **press**
+* If mechanical button then the action should be **press**.
+This is generally the release of a short press and **not** the moment the button was pressed as this would generally be **init**
 * If touch button (as in there's no mechanical trigger) then the action should be **tap** (if unsure then resort to **press**)
 * If action is double press/tap or triple press/tap and so on then the action should be **press 2x** / **tap 2x** or **press 3x** / **tap 3x** and so on
 * If the button supports a hold/long and hold/long release then there should be an action for both **hold** and **hold (released)** do **NOT** use the wording **long**
 * Do **NOT** use **short** or **short release** as this is generally a generic **press**
 * In the case where a switch allows multiple buttons to be pushed then you can prefix each action with **both** so a dual button press would be **both press** and **both press 2x** etc. This makes it clear to a user that the button they have selected is actually for multiple buttons.
 See [Xiaomi Double Key](https://github.com/Sian-Lee-SA/Home-Assistant-Switch-Manager/blob/master/custom_components/switch_manager/blueprints/zigbee2mqtt-xiaomi-double-key-wxkg07lm.yaml) for an example

 #### Order convention